 - Cost.
 The price to send an SMS depends on the country of residence of the recipient.
 Pricing structure is typically based on credits.

-We’ve listed four of the best SMS marketing tools here.
+We’ve listed six of the best SMS marketing tools here.

 Omnisend is the only platform in this list that allows for omnichannel marketing, meaning you can send singular promotional SMS campaigns plus weave them into automated workflows alongside emails and push notifications.